-Why You Need Trained Insurance Professionals for COI Review
+Why You Need Trained Document Review Experts for Your COIs

 The Acord 25 form is a dense insurance document.
 Between having to review a COI for policy numbers and limits, effective dates, and expiration dates for the core four policies, you’re already looking at over 30 fields for potential non-compliance.
 This doesn’t begin to take into account extended coverages, Additional Insureds, Certificate Holders, or a variety of endorsements.

 The forty members of the auditing team at Jones are experts in identifying mistakes and gaps on COIs.
 Since the company was founded we’ve reviewed over 1.5 million COIs and maintained a 99.5% accuracy rate.
 So, how do we train our auditors?
 We’ll dive into the process that helps us produce elite document auditors, and share some quizzes and exercises so you compare your skills in COI review against theirs.
 But first, here’s a high level summary of the selection and training process:

 - Selected candidates undergo a three month residency program, in which 30-50% of the cohort is dropped per week

 - Auditors selected to join the team ramp up under the close supervision of team leaders

 - After several months auditors become full members of the team and are entrusted with document review without supervision

 The selection process to become a Jones COI auditor is thorough and demanding.
 Candidates are first required to take a variety of written and verbal assessments that test their attention to detail, critical thinking, pattern recognition, and other cognitive skills.
 Some of these assessments introduce potential Jones auditors to tricky insurance concepts and test their ability to quickly put new information into practice.
 Other assessments are focused on critical thinking and general aptitude.